 Amici are legal advocacy organizations from across the ideological spectrum that have in common an abiding commitment to the Constitution and the liberties it protects.
-We write to set out the ways in which the First Amendment, the separation of powers, and due process rights prohibit the President's order sanctioning WilmerHale for its protected legal advocacy.
+We write to set out the ways in which the First Amendment, the separation of powers, and due process rights prohibit the President's order sanctioning Jenner & Block for its protected legal advocacy.

-INTERESTS OF AMICI CURIAE2
+INTERESTS OF AMICI CURIAE

 The American Civil Liberties Union (ACLU) is a nationwide, nonprofit organization that since 1920 has sought to protect the civil liberties of all Americans.
 The ACLU of the District of Columbia (ACLU-DC) is the ACLU's Washington, D.C. affiliate.
 The ACLU and ACLU-DC have frequently appeared in this Court, as counsel to parties or as amicus, in cases raising significant questions about the meaning of the Constitution, its limitations on government power, and the breadth of rights it grants.
 They have also participated as counsel or amici curiae in many consequential First Amendment cases, including those involving retaliation and constitutional protections for legal advocacy.
 See, e.g., NRA v.
 Vullo, 602 U.S. 175 (2024) (counsel); Legal Services Corp. v.
-Velasquez, 531 U.S. 533 (2001) (amicus).
-The ACLU and ACLU-DC also frequently collaborate with law firms on lawsuits challenging government action.
+Velazquez, 531 U.S. 533 (2001) (amicus).
+The ACLU and ACLU-DC also frequently collaborate with law firms on lawsuits challenging government action, including lawsuits that appear to have precipitated the Executive Order at issue in this case.